ibexa/documentation-developer/docs/getting_started/troubleshooting.md

 ## Platform.sh HTTP access credentials with Varnish

-If you are using Platform.sh with Varnish for HTTP cache and you have [HTTP access control by login/password](https://docs.platform.sh/administration/web/configure-environment.html#http-access-control) enabled, configure the following variables in your Platform.sh environment:
+If you're using Platform.sh with Varnish for HTTP cache and you have [HTTP access control by login/password](https://docs.platform.sh/administration/web/configure-environment.html#http-access-control) enabled, configure the following variables in your Platform.sh environment: